-Q: Do I really get to keep 100% royalties to my book?
+Q: Do I really get to keep 100% royalties from my book?

 A: Yes!
-When you publish with us, you keep ALL of your book's earnings forever.
+When you publish with us, you keep 100% of your book's earnings forever.
 We make no residual income from your book.

 Q: Do I get to keep the copyright to my book?

 A: Yes!
-When you publish with us, you keep your book's full copyright.
+When you publish with us, you keep your book's full copyright forever.

 Q: Do you offer wholesale discounts when I order my books?